shahab-systems/shahab-systems.github.io/index.md

 ## TRITON METAL PRODUCTS, Hamilton, IN
 ### Systems and Manufacturing Engineer
 - Led the leadership team by facilitating system redesign engagement for the New Part Introduction Process
-    - Results: 98% on-time delivery of new parts.
+    - Achieved 98% on-time delivery of new parts.
 - Introduced the concept of and implemented production Dashboards.
 - Implemented Kaizen (continuous improvement) 5S throughout the facility in a sustainable manner.
 - Converted 80% of production from departmental layout to cellular manufacturing system to meet customer demand.